-If you struggle with mental health issues and they are exasperated right now, what’s the appropriate course of action?
+If you’re having trouble coping with mental illness and are exasperated right now, what’s the appropriate course of action?

 Number one is to get help because the benefits that medicine and therapy can deliver are really enormous and can be a security blanket for you to get through this time.
 In our field, therapists and psychiatrists are 100 percent aware that this is a peak in needing that extra help.

 How do you ignore all the productivity propaganda?

 In the beginning, everyone kept saying that Newton discovered gravity during a bubonic plague.
 No pressure.
 He discovered gravity.
 What are you going to do?
 When I first read that, I found it incredibly inspirational — there are no barriers for us — and at the same time, you don’t have to discover gravity.
 I think many people set high expectations for themselves.
 We’re in that demographic where that’s what we’ve been socialized to do, what’s led to us being successful.
 Setting those high expectations and having that sense of, “oh, how can I be productive despite these challenges?”
 That’s probably what got you to the place where you are right now, and so it’s really served you quite well.
 [But], it can also lead to guilt and being really hard on yourself.
 Because what happens when you don’t meet those expectations?
 Now is the time to take a step back and ask, “what do I need just for me?”
 Think about what brings you joy and happiness and focus on that instead of productivity.